The-Jimmy/artdle/README.md

 Art line 3: x

 ====ANSWER====
-Word 1: score
-Word 2: awoke
+Word 1: score  #'s', 'o', and 'r' will has green background Word 2: awoke  #'w' and 'o' will has green background